Our Frequently Asked Questions

 Yes, patients are seen by appointment only

-How do I go about scheduling an appointment?
+How do I go about booking an appointment?

 How do I know if I need to schedule - or- Can you tell me if my pet needs to come in if I tell you the symptoms?